MohammedAI123/Azure-Honeypot-Cowrie/notes/linux_commands.md

 # Helpful Linux Commands:

-**Here are some commands that are useful to get more confortable with linux, most of these I have also used or my honeypot**
+Here are some commands that are useful to get more confortable with linux, most of these I have also used or my honeypot

-ls -          list all files in the current directory ls - la       list all files in more detail cd (folder name)    Change Directory into the folder name cd ..       go up 1 level
+ls         list all files in the current directory. ls - la       list all files in more detail cd (folder name)    Change Directory into the folder name cd ..       go up 1 level